-- As an Apprentice, you cannot change your qualification within the apprenticeship itself, unless expressly agreed by your Employer, The Open University, and your Funding Provider (if applicable).
+- a) As an Apprentice, you cannot change your qualification within the apprenticeship itself, unless expressly agreed by your Employer, The Open University, and your Funding Provider (if applicable).
 The Funding Provider rules according to your Nation must also permit this change.
 This may have implications on your ability to continue with the Apprenticeship Programme.
-If you change your qualification, the regulations at the date of the change will apply. - As an Apprentice you have limited options to take a Break in Learning or make a Change in Study Plan due to guidance laid down by your Funding Provider. - For English Apprentices, any Change in Study Plan and Break in Learning will only be permitted in exceptional circumstances or for personal reasons. - (ii) If you are an Apprentice studying within another UK Nation, an agreed Change in Study Plan or Break in Learning may have an impact on your continuation of the Apprenticeship Programme and you should speak to your AEST or equivalent contact at the Open University who will be able to advise on your available options and liaise with your Funding Provider for approval if appropriate.
-This may require your withdrawal from the programme. - In order to request a Change in Study Plan or a Break in Learning, you must have written permission/agreement from your Employer and you must discuss your options with both your Employer and your AEST or equivalent contact at the Open University, who will liaise with your Funding Provider for approval if appropriate.
+If you change your qualification, the regulations at the date of the change will apply. - b) As an Apprentice, you have limited options to take a Break in Learning or make a Change in Study Plan due to guidance laid down by your Funding Provider. - (i) For English Apprentices, any Change in Study Plan and Break in Learning will only be permitted in exceptional circumstances or for personal reasons. - (ii) If you are an Apprentice studying within another UK Nation, an agreed Change in Study Plan or Break in Learning may have an impact on your continuation of the Apprenticeship Programme and may require your withdrawal from the programme. - c) In order to request a Change in Study Plan or a Break in Learning, you must have written permission/agreement from your Employer and you must discuss your options with both your Employer, Practice Tutor, and the Apprentice Enrolment and Support Team or equivalent Nation contact, who will liaise with your Funding Provider for approval if appropriate.